Bringing Objective Measurement to Behavioral Health

 Future Life®, Inc.’s mission is to map the Human Emotional Footprint by using FMEE (Facial Micro-expressions of Emotion) analysis to objectively measure Human Emotional Responses and Actions.
 We call this technology Face2Face™.
-Our initial focus will address Post-traumatic Stress Disorder (PTSD) and credibility assessments.
-Preliminary findings suggest that Face2Face™ can raise the accuracy in uncovering PTSD to 80+% (versus 40% rate as reported by the VA).
+Our initial focus will address both Post-traumatic Stress Disorder (PTSD) and Credibility Assessment with Deception Detection.
+Preliminary findings suggest that Face2Face™ can raise the accuracy in uncovering PTSD to over 80% (versus a 40% rate as reported by the VA).

 Future Life is in the process of testing Face2Face™ services for application in two primary markets.
 In addition, it is currently evaluating Face2Face™ technology in a university pilot study and a VA Boston clinical trial.

 VETERANS SEEKING ANSWERS

 Face2Face™ can be used in an office setting (as shown) or anywhere across the globe through Telehealth.
 Telehealth is a rapidly-growing industry that enables clinicians to interact with their patients over great distances and provide services to those who would otherwise not have access.
 This allows patients to get the care they need from the comfort of their home or anywhere with an internet connection.
 Telehealth improves accessibility and reduces the cost of patient treatment which is desperately needed to help reintegrate our combat veterans into a civilian lifestyle.

 Face2Face™ automatically analyzes the veteran's FMEE's (facial micro-expressions of emotion occurring in less than 1/15 of a second).
 Face2Face™ applies this data to specially designed algorithms, watching for signs of PTSD and other mental illnesses.
 By recording and analyzing the veteran's emotional response in real time as well as incorporating data from past sessions, Face2Face™ will be able to proactively detect veterans in crisis before their situation deteriorates.

 BEHAVIORAL HEALTH APPLICATIONS

 In addition to PTSD and other traumas (sexual assault, urban trauma, first response), there are a wide range of applications that Face2Face™ will address.

 The future Face2Face™ portfolio will include, but not limited to:

 - Face2Face™ Education: Autism and Spectrum Disorders